Skip to main content

 Program Leader Biosketch

-Willie Sawyer Grenier has worked with/and for Maine Agriculture in the Classroom (MAITC) since 1998, but her passion for agriculture in mainstream education is much deeper.
-In college she served as a 4-H leader and President of the Horseman's Club.
-After graduating from UMaine with a degree in Vocational Agriculture and certification to teach Secondary Science, she taught for several years in Maine and the Maritimes before her destiny led her to study (and later teach) the art of floristry.
+Willie Sawyer Grenier has worked with, and for, Maine Agriculture in the Classroom (MAITC) since 1998.
+After graduating from the University of Maine with a degree in Agriculture Education and certification to teach Secondary Science, she taught for several years in Maine and the Maritimes.
 In 1997 she discovered AITC and soon her volunteer role emerged into a part-time position, and then full-time.
 The organization has grown every year, especially with the addition of the Agricultural License Plate in 2007.
-Now the MAITC program is funding grants annually, writing & disseminating curriculum, training pre-service and in-service teachers, and annually impacts over 200,000 Maine school children in grades PreK-12.
+Now the MAITC program is funding $60K in agriculture education grants annually, collecting and disseminating curriculum, training pre-service and in-service teachers, and annually impacts over 200,000 Maine school children in grades PreK-12.
+Willie and husband, Mike are parents to two grown children and Grandma to their precious Brianna Bee.